-Students work full-time under the supervision of experienced attorneys.
+Students work full-time under the supervision of experienced attorneys in placements located outside the Austin area.
 For placements in the U.S., students may intern in government, nonprofit and legislative offices.
 For placements outside the U.S., students may intern with specialized courts, international institutions, and nongovernmental organizations.
 Interns immerse themselves in practice, developing their professional skills and studying the role of lawyers and legal institutions.
 The course addresses topics relevant to public service lawyering in varied settings, including professionalism, ethics, advocacy, access to justice, and the legal profession.
 Each student consults with the instructor to arrange his or her field placement.